devnmarki/zestora/README.md

 # Zestora

-This is a simple ECommerce web application where users can explore, sell and buy products.
+Zestora is a simple ECommerce web application where users can explore, sell and buy products.